awsdocs/amazon-eks-user-guide/doc_source/managed-node-groups.md

 ## Managed node group capacity types<a name="managed-node-group-capacity-types"></a>

 When creating a managed node group, you can choose either the On\-Demand or Spot capacity type\.
-Amazon EKS deploys a managed node group with an Amazon EC2 Auto Scaling Group that either contains only On\-Demand or only Amazon EC2 Spot Instances\.
+Amazon EKS deploys a managed node group with an Amazon EC2 Auto Scaling group that either contains only On\-Demand or only Amazon EC2 Spot Instances\.
 You can schedule pods for fault tolerant applications to Spot managed node groups, and fault intolerant applications to On\-Demand node groups within a single Kubernetes cluster\.
 By default, a managed node group deploys On\-Demand Amazon EC2 instances\.

 ### On\-Demand<a name="managed-node-group-capacity-types-on-demand"></a>